j801h/j801h.github.io/_projects/system-study.md

 ### Results:
 Through close collaboration with the senior process engineer and meticulous data analysis, we successfully identified bottlenecks in the production process and proposed a solution that optimized the system.
 This experience enhanced my understanding of process engineering, data analysis, and effective problem-solving.

+If this description reminds you of a role that you are trying to fill, please do not hesitate to [reach out](/contact).
+I enjoy system studies and would love to contribute to yours!
+Also, please take a moment to review my [other recent work](/portfolio).